Dolce & Gabbana forced to cancel show in China

 Pages for D&G products on shopping sites operated by Alibaba and JD.com have been taken down, and the brand's products weren't showing up in searches on the sites.
 Alibaba and JD.com did not respond to requests for comment.

-D&G products were also unavailable on several other online retail sites in China, including those of Yoox Net-A-Porter.
+D&G products were also unavailable on other online retail sites in China, including those of Yoox Net-A-Porter.
+A spokesman for Yoox Net-A-Porter acknowledged Friday that the brand's products were unavailable on the company's China sites but declined to comment further.

 Analysts warned that D&G's apologies may not be enough to prevent a sharp drop in sales in the world's second largest economy.